Rosa canina

-Rosa canina, commonly known as the dog rose, is a variable climbing, wild rose species native to Europe, northwest Africa, and western Asia.
+Rosa canina, the dog rose, is a variable climbing, wild rose species native to Europe, northwest Africa, and western Asia.

 Description

-The dog rose is a deciduous shrub normally ranging in height from 1–5 m, though sometimes it can scramble higher into the crowns of taller trees.
-Its stems are covered with small, sharp, hooked prickles, which aid it in climbing.

-The leaves are pinnate, with 5–7 leaflets.
-Leaves have a delicious fragrance, when bruised.
+The dog rose is a deciduous shrub normally ranging in height from 1–5 m, though it can scramble higher into the crowns of taller trees.
+Its multiple arching stems are covered with small, sharp, hooked prickles, which aid it in climbing.
+The leaves are pinnate, with 5–7 leaflets, and have a delicious fragrance when bruised.

-The dog rose blooms from June to July, with sweet scented flowers which are usually pale pink, but can vary between a deep pink and white.
+The dog rose blooms from June to July, with sweet-scented flowers that are usually pale pink, but can vary between a deep pink and white.
 They are 4–6 cm in diameter with five petals.
-As other roses it has a quintuscial aestivation (see sketch A in diagram).
-Unusually though of its five sepals, when viewed from underneath two are whiskered on both sides, two are quite smooth and one is whiskered (or bearded) on one side only.
+Like other roses it has a quincuncial aestivation.
+Unusually though, of its five sepals, when viewed from underneath, two are whiskered (or 'bearded') on both sides, two are quite smooth and one is whiskered on one side only.
+It has usually 10 or more pistils, and multiple stamens.